CluedIn-io/CluedIn.Documentation/_docs/10-Integration/add-integration.md

 #### On-premise integration

-Another type of integration are 'on-prem', they are integration that you need to install on your servers.
+Another type of integration are 'on-premise', they are integration that you need to install on your servers.
 A good example is a File system provider which will scan all the files located into a physical hard-drive.

 ### Adding an Integration